 However, if you want to steer clear of involving someone who doesn’t want to be a bridesmaid, ensure that the duties and events to come are made clear to your friends upon asking them to be part of your bridal party.

-Be open about your expectations and make sure to check if they are okay with their roles and responsibilities.
+Be open about your expectations right at the start and make sure to check if they are okay with their roles and responsibilities.

 They should also be aware of the time and finances involved.
 Hold nothing back.